 What to Drink and Eat in Taiwan

 Taipei, Taiwan is one of the most underrated countries for food in the world.
 One might even go as far as to say it is the best food in Asia.
-If you do one thing while visiting it is eat in Taipei.
 This island metropolis of 2.6 million people is filled with street food vendors on every corner.
 The city showcases its elaborate night markets and 20 Michelin star restaurants.
 You might ask, “What’s NOT to eat in Taipei?”
 It is truly a mecca for food enthusiasts and dumpling lovers alike.
 Not only does it have great food but it is also home to many tea plantations, making it a leader in oolong tea production.
 Taipei is a must visit country and the perfect place for a long layover of eating.
+Take a look at seven of our favorites below (we’ve even included where you can get something similar in San Francisco!).

 What to eat in Taiwan #1